CristobalGS/Adaptation-to-TemporalChange/README.md

 IIB) Rates of evolutionary adaptation (plot early evolution of mean breading values, plasticities, and their rate of adaptation after fixed shift in optimum with diffences in variability around optimum)

+IIC) Environmental predictability and evolution of plasticity (simulate evolution under each environment and extract and plot evolved mean plasticities at equilibrium)

+III) Case study

+1) Download sea surface temperature data, crop to southeast Australia, derive temperature variables, and plot maps for Box 2 Figure
+2) Extract temperature time series for each location, simulate evolution of thermal tolerance for each location, and plot outcomes for Figure 6

 All files will be available upon publication in peer-reviewed journal.